-In addition, the COPS Office strongly encourages basic officer training for all career law enforcement officers hired under TRGP-Hire.
-If grant funds were not allocated for training during the application, you may request a budget modification to re-allocate other award funds for this purpose.
+In addition, the COPS Office requires background investigations and basic officer training for all career law enforcement officers or village public safety officers hired under TRGP-HIRE.
+If grant funds were not allocated for training, background investigations, or both during the application, you may request a budget modification from your Equipment and Training award to re-allocate other award funds for these purposes.
 In some cases, the COPS Office may also be able to assist with training costs if they were not allocated under the grant.
 Your grant program specialist can provide more information after you have accepted the award.

-This COPS Office TRGP Award Owner's Manual will assist your agency with the administrative and financial matters associated with managing your award.
+Compliance with this Award Owner's Manual is a condition of your award, and this manual is binding guidance.
+This manual will assist your agency with the administrative and financial matters associated with managing your award.
 It was developed by the COPS Office to ensure that all TRGP recipients clearly understand and meet the requirements of their award.
 Please review this manual carefully, because a failure to follow award requirements may result in serious penalties.
 Please do not hesitate to call the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your award.